Wide Load & Oversize Load Regulations and Permits

 Before you get on the road with a large load, it’s always important to make sure that your load meets regulations.
 Wide load permits are often necessary for large loads such as tractors, cranes, prefab homes, and various industrial equipment and cargo.
 Some wide and oversize loads require additional permits or escorts, but laws can vary from state to state, and thus, make it confusing to navigate compliance.

 If you’re preparing to transport a load that you think may fall into the wide or oversize load category, read on to learn what a wide or oversize load is, regulations by state, and how to obtain wide load permits for your next haul.
+Safe to say that if you’re using a schnable trailer you should check local requirements, too.

 Local Oversize Load Regulations and Laws